Universal Credit

 • Working Tax Credit.

 If you are already claiming these benefits or tax credits you don’t need to do anything now.
 The Department for Work and Pensions will get in touch with you before there are any changes to your benefits or tax credits.
-We know that a lot of customers still haven't been moved over to Universal Credit - the process is expected to last until 2024.

 How to claim